isabahalovv/shortest-path-task/README.md

 # Finding shortests path using networkx and numpy packages

-## First task: Write a function which finds a shortest path with least traffic jam and returns that path.
+## Task 1 : Write a function which finds a shortest path with least traffic jam and returns that path.
 ### Starting point : (1,3) (_index_)
 ### Finish point : (4,2) (_index_)